MicrosoftDocs/winapps-winrt-api/microsoft.ui.text/itextrange_paste_955889140.md

 The clipboard format to use in the paste operation.
 Zero represents the best format, which usually is Rich Text Format (RTF), but CF_UNICODETEXT and other formats are also possible.
 The default value is zero.

 ## -remarks
-> [!NOTE]
-> On Windows Phone, this method throws an exception.
-Programmatic access to the clipboard is not supported on Windows Phone.

 ## -examples